 The Oakland Museum of California (OMCA) brings together collections of art, history, and natural science under one roof to tell the extraordinary stories of California and its people.
 Visitors are invited to actively participate in the Museum as they learn about the natural, artistic, and social forces that affect the state and investigate their own role in both its history and its future.

 Parking- Accessible parking in the museum garage on the upper level and metered street parking.

 Restrooms- All restrooms are accessible.
 Family restroom with an adult size changing table is available on Level 2.

 Pathways- Accessible paths of travel throughout the museum.

 Access Services- Special tour accommodations may be arranged with advance notice through the Docent office by calling 510-318-8470.
 Three-weeks advance notice advised for sign language interpreters and tours for visitors with vision disabilities.

 Good to Know- Wheelchairs for loan on a first-come, first-served basis and noise cancelling headphones are available at the Ticketing Desk.
-At the festive, Friday Nights @ OMCA, adults can enjoy museum entry at half-price and children under 18 are free.
-Off the Grid food trucks, music, and family-friendly drop-in workshops liven up the outdoors.
+At the festive, Friday Nights @ OMCA, adults can enjoy Off the Grid food trucks, music, and family-friendly drop-in workshops.

 Situated on 13-acres in the redwood studded hills of Oakland, the Chabot Space and Science Center is a hands-on experience featuring exhibits, telescopes, planetariums and a large screen theater.